Mahmoud-Saeed-Mahmoud/simple_storage/README.md

 ## Limitations

-This project is intended for educational purposes and has a few limitations:

 *   It is not a full-featured database.
 *   Indexes are stored in memory and might slow down the application with a large number of indexed fields or with big datasets.